FrankN88/quiz-game/README.md

 - The website is a data-centric one with html, javascript, css used with the bootstrap framework as a frontend.
 - The backend consists of Python, flask and jinja templates with a database of a mongodb open-source document-oriented database.

 - This model contains all fields stored in the database collections with their data type and mimics the structure of what is actually stored in the mongo database(mongodb).
-[DbDiagram.io](https://dbdiagram.io/home)
+[DbDiagram.io](https://dbdiagram.io/home) has been used for this purpose.

 ![Mongo DB Data Structure](docs/deployment/db_model_quiz.png)